AdamAlNajar/PersonalPortfolio/projects.md

 ---

-These are just a few examples of the projects I've worked on.
-Feel free to explore them and reach out if you want to know more!
+These are the Open-Source projects that i have created, There are more Paid Games/Websites that i cannot display.
+Thank you for your understanding.